 If your tender allows it, then using images, graphics, and diagrams can be an excellent way to bring your response to life.
 If you have a key idea that you want to get across, consider if you can present it in a graphic format.
 For example, if you are trying to persuade the buyer that you have a robust complaints procedure, including a flow chart will help demonstrate that quickly and easily.

 Even if you can’t add graphics, you can still format the text to highlight certain information.
-Make use of bold and italic, but also consider pops of colour for emphasis.
-It can also be a good idea to co-brand your document, if your company colours work well with those of the client.
+Make use of bold and italics, but also consider pops of colour for emphasis.
+It can also be a good idea to co-brand your document if your company colours work well with those of the client.

 7. Call in Help if You Need It